rschramm9/MOTUS_KIOSK/documentation/4_FINAL_DEPLOYMENT_FOR_WINDOWS.md

 **2.1** - Login as administrator Admin

-**2.2** - In this section we edit the start command .bat file to set the path to the installed version of R
+**2.2** - Edit the start command .bat file to set the path to the installed version of R

-**WARNING**:  Depending on if you installed R into C:\R or into C:\Program Files\R (see document START_HERE Section 4.2)

-​	2.2.1  Using the File Explorer,navigat to where you installed R, make a note of both the the path and the version where your R is installed (eg. C:\R and R-4.3.3)
+​	2.2.1  Using the File Explorer, examine folder C:\Program Files\R. Make a note of the path where R is installed (eg. R-4.3.2)

 ​	2.2.2 Using the File Explorer find and navigate to your kiosks file: MOTUS_MSWINDOWS_STARTSERVER.bat

-** WARNING**: Make sure your editing the .bat file in your own kiosk (not in the DEFAULT). eg If your kiosk directory is in C:/MOTUS_USER/Documents/kiosks/myownkiosk then you will find the .bat file in the "extras" subdirectory there.
+** make sure your editing the .bat file in your own kiosk (not in the DEFAULT). eg If your kiosk directory is in C:/MOTUS_USER/Documents/kiosks/myownkiosk then you will find the .bat file in the "extras" subdirectory there.

-​	2.2.3 Right-click on MOTUS_MSWINDOWS_STARTSERVER.bat to open for edit in notepad)
+​	2.2.3  Right-click to edit (in notepad)

-​	2.2.4  Set the path and the version in the cmd shown to the values discovered above 2.2.5  Set the corret path to the Logs file for your kiosk.  eg. If your kiosk's content is in C:/MOTUS_USER/Documents/kiosks/yourkioskname then the log directory path should be set to match.
+​	2.2.4  Set the path in the cmd shown to the version discovered above and "Save" it.
- 2.2.6 "Save" the bat file.

 **2.3** Edit the startup.cfg to eliminate any relative paths (expand ~/ path into absolute path)